michaelshiloh/robotaPsyche/syllabus.md

 #### Textbooks

-All required and supplemental textbooks will be provided by the library through NYU Classes.
+All required and supplemental textbooks will be provided by the library through NYU Brightspace.
+To access them follow these steps:
+1. Log in to nyu.bright
+2. Select the "Content" tab
+4. Click on the arrow in "External Resources" to show the list of available books
 Textbooks are listed
 [here](https://github.com/michaelshiloh/resourcesForClasses#resources-for-robota-psyche)